Preparing Inbound Shipments

 Instructions for application:

-1. Each box or pallet should have its own shipping label.
+1. Each parcel or pallet should have its own shipping label or BOL, respectively.

 2. Do not place shipping labels across box seams that could be cut during receipt.

-3. Do not place shipping labels closer than 1.25” from the edges of the box or pallet.
+3. Do not place shipping labels closer than 1.25” from the edges of the parcel or pallet.

 Bill of Lading

-LTL/FTL pallets and containers may have a Carrier Shipping Label.
+LTL/FTL pallets and containers should have a unique Carrier Shipping Label (Bill of Lading).

 2. Standard BOL information: